influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/config-options.md

 ### `-i` | `--github-client-id=`

-The Github Client ID for OAuth 2.0 support.
+The GitHub Client ID for OAuth 2.0 support.

 Environment variable: `$GH_CLIENT_ID`

 ### `-s` | `--github-client-secret=`

-The Github Client Secret for OAuth 2.0 support.
+The GitHub Client Secret for OAuth 2.0 support.

 Environment variable: `$GH_CLIENT_SECRET`

 ### `-o` | `--github-organization=`

-The Github organization user is required to have an active membership.
+The GitHub organization user is required to have an active membership.

 Environment variable: `$GH_ORGS`